ztdwu/polycontainer/README.md

 polycontainer_contiguous/256k         1,352,541    1,249,984         568
 polycontainer_contiguous/1024k        5,031,790    5,080,621         124
 ```
 ContiguousPolyContainer is by far the fastest, and appears to scale linearly with the number of elements.
-The non-contiguous PolyContainer is a significantly faster than std_vector up until around 32k elements, after which its performance starts to degrade.
+The non-contiguous PolyContainer is a significantly faster than std_vector up until around 32k elements, after which its performance starts to degrade severely.

 ### Example: